A world-class institute of changemakers in the deaf and signing community.

 Most of Gallaudet's financial aid programs require that you demonstrate "financial need."
 Financial need is the difference between the estimated cost to attend Gallaudet for an academic year and the amount that a student and his or her parents together are expected to contribute from their resources (the result of your FAFSA application).
 Following is an example of how it works:

 The financial need amount is the total that a student is permitted to receive in financial aid from all sources.
 It is assumed that parents who are responsible for their children's college expenses will pay as much of the costs as they possibly can.
 Regular family income and assets are the basis for determining your eligibility for financial aid.
-Consideration is made for family size, number of children in college, age of parents, and marital status of parents.
+Consideration is made for family size, the number of children in college, the age of parents, and the marital status of parents.

-The Financial Aid Office makes every effort to see that the majority of an undergraduate student's financial need are satisfied by grants and scholarship support, including those from sources such as VR, state grants, and private scholarships.
+The Financial Aid Office makes every effort to see that the majority of an undergraduate student's financial need is satisfied by grants and scholarship support, including those from sources such as VR, state grants, and private scholarships.
 More or less may be awarded depending on the availability of funds, enrollment records, and the date applications are received.
 Financial aid is applied towards disbursed to student accounts and applied to direct costs.
 Remaining need and indirect costs, if any, may be met through loans and/or work programs.

 *Cost of Attendance includes expected costs (and allowances) above those charged by the Institution for tuition, fees, room, and board.
 These figures do not represent amounts billed to students by the institution.
 For more information on direct charges See Tuition and Fees.

-The Cost of Attendance (COA) figure represents the expenses associated with student attendance for one or two semesters at Gallaudet University, and usually is a nine-month figure.
+The Cost of Attendance (COA) figure represents the expenses associated with student attendance for one or two semesters at Gallaudet University and usually is a nine-month figure.
 The COA is not the same as Gallaudet direct charges for tuition, fees, room, and/or board.
 COA figures do include these direct charges, but also include estimated expenses for transportation, books and supplies, and personal (medical, dental, recreational) expenses.
 Financial aid must consider all educationally -related expenses in determining financial aid types and amounts.
 Students/Parents should not confuse Cost of Attendance, or student expense budget, with the amount required to cover tuition, fees and living expenses on campus (which is less).

-If the reported FAFSA information was correct, but family financial circumstances have changed since the year for which data was reported (ie: involuntary loss of employment, disability, divorce, death of a parent, exceptional medical expenses), this information should be reported to the Financial Aid Office, NOT the FAFSA processor.
-Contact the Financial Aid Office regarding such change of circumstance.
+If the reported FAFSA information was correct, but family financial circumstances have changed since the year for which data was reported (ie: involuntary loss of employment, disability, divorce, the death of a parent, exceptional medical expenses), this information should be reported to the Financial Aid Office, NOT the FAFSA processor.
+Contact the Financial Aid Office regarding such a change of circumstance.
 Documentation will be required.
 Where warranted, adjustments will be made to student financial aid eligibility maximums.